clemencegoh/js-testbed/README.md

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.